zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/scim.md

 Another option is to generate an API key yourself and submit it to the SCIM module via a SCIM constant.
 To do this, set the constant `SCIM.Default_APIKey_Value` in the **Acceptance Environment Details** of the Mendix application environment.
 This approach enables you to manage API security without requiring a local administrator to log in to your application.
 It provides the flexibility to use the same API key for multiple applications using the SCIM module.

-{{% alert color="info" %}}You can set the time zone and language for newly created users using IdP settings.
-However, starting from UserCommons version 2.0.0, If the IdP does not specify the time zone and language, these settings will be set according to default **App Settings** of your app.
+{{% alert color="info" %}}Starting from UserCommons version 2.0.0, If the IdP does not specify the time zone and language, these settings will be set according to default **App Settings** of your app.
 If no default is available, they remain unset.
 Existing users retain their previously set values.{{% /alert %}}

 #### User Provisioning